rabbitmq/rabbitmq-perf-test-for-cf/README.md

 with environment variables or with the `JBP_CONFIG_JAVA_MAIN` manifest key.
 * Push the application to Cloud Foundry: `cf push`.

+The Cloud Foundry application must be bound to a RabbitMQ service.
+It will automatically get the connection information from the `VCAP_SERVICES` environment variable.

 Consult [PerfTest documentation](http://www.rabbitmq.com/java-tools.html#throughput-load-testing)
 to learn more about the available options.